Jimenez takes PGA Tour Champions lead in Wisconsin heat

 “I’ve been playing very solid.
 I played very, very solid all day,” Jimenez said.
 “My putting was working also.
 That’s what you need.”

 Jimenez made a 9-footer on No. 16 and a 2-foot putt on No. 2 as the temperature rose into the low 90s.
-Late afternoon play was delayed because of lightning.
+Late afternoon play was delayed for two hours because of lightning.

 Defending champion Jerry Kelly was second after a 67 in his hometown event.
 He eagled the second and had three birdies.